-The Student Success Center is an extensive interactive center offering students nearly every informational resource and service necessary to succeed, in one location.
+The Student Success Center is an interactive resource center offering students nearly every informational resource and service necessary to succeed at JCCC, in one location.
 Professional staff are available to answer questions and assist with access and use of all resources and services.
 Within the Success Center, students are able to:

-- visit with career and academic counselors/advisers - utilize free computerized career assessments. - research career/occupation and college transfer options.
+visit with career and academic counselors/advisers, and visiting four-year counselors

-- submit financial aid applications and verify aid status. - complete the pre-advising, admissions and registration steps. - access students records and transcripts. - receive assistance developing a résumé and preparing for successful job interviews. - access disability and deaf/hard-of-hearing support services. - register to vote. - use the Web to register and view job listings and individual records. - receive information about student internships and volunteer opportunities, continuing education courses, clubs and organizations, campus activities, pre-ordering books from the JCCC Bookstore and book buy-back, intramurals and child care.
+- · utilize free computerized career assessments. - research career/occupation and college transfer options. - submit financial aid applications and verify aid status. - complete the new student orientation, admissions and registration steps. - · access student records and transcripts. - receive assistance researching position vacancies, developing a résumé and preparing for successful job interviews. - access disability and deaf/hard-of-hearing support services. - register to vote. - use the Web to register and view job listings and individual records. - receive information about student internships and volunteer opportunities, clubs and organizations, campus activities, pre-ordering books from the JCCC bookstore, book buy-back, intramurals, child care and more.

-For more information, walk in the Student Success Center, second floor, Student Center, call the student information line at 913-469-3803, or visit www.jccc.net.
+For more information, walk in the Student Success Center, second floor, Student Center building, call the student information line at 913-469-3803, or visit www.jccc.net.